 RM5000 to be eligible for the 0% cash advance fee.

 |OCBC Call for Cash||5.99%||12-36 months||1% cash advance fee||RM1000|

 |Hong Leong Bank Call for Cash Plus||6.38-9.88%||12-36 months||RM12 handling fee||RM1500|

 |AmBank QuickCash||5.88%||36 months||RM100 early settlement fee||RM1000|

 If you don’t have a credit card from the cash issuer of your choice, you can apply online at RinggitPlus.
 You can also check with your current bank if they have any cash installment plans available as the list above isn’t exhaustive.

 Ready, Set, Cash In

 Whichever method you choose, always make sure you read the terms and conditions and if in any doubt, be sure to check with your bank officer for more info!
-Credit cards with cash advance are there for your convenience and to help you in times of trouble so ensure it does just that – not get you into more trouble!
+The product is there for your convenience and to help you in times of trouble so ensure it does just that – not get you into more trouble!